 - Olives- black/green/kalamata are fine.
 Make sure to choose olives without pimentos.
 Gaea brand is AIP compliant.
 If you're into individually packed snacks, these are cool.

 - For a more extensive list of snack ideas check out my post on 87+ AIP Snacks: Easy Healthy Recipes and Packaged Foods.

-Time-Saving Meal Prep Tips:
+Time-Saving Meal Prep Tips

 I love finding things like this- I don't always prep with everything precut but when I'm in a rush, it can be really useful.
 Even if you don't steam the veggies in the bag as intended, and you end up roasting them, you still save the time effort of prepping them for cooking.

 They are frozen at just the right time to retain maximum nutrient density and contain nearly the same level of vitamins and minerals as their fresh counterparts.
 Plus, they are prepped and ready to cook, which saves you time.

-If you have a busy schedule and have trouble getting to the store.
-Many major grocery stores offer grocery delivery or at very least a pick-up option.
+If you have a busy schedule and have trouble getting to the store, this may be a good option.
+Luckily, many major grocery stores offer grocery delivery or at very least a pick-up option.

 If you have a Whole Foods near you, you can order groceries through Amazon.
-Amazon Prime members get special discount offers for certain Whole Foods items each week.
-If you don't have Amazon Prime and would like to try it, you can sign up for a 30-day free trial here. (affiliate link)
+Additionally, Amazon Prime members get special discount offers for certain Whole Foods items each week.
+If you don't have Amazon Prime and would like to try it, you can sign up for a 30-day free trial here.